 Also, beware of the scam that is going about where you are asked to deposit a check for business supplies in your own account – this is a fraudulent check and will never be asked by a legit company.

-If the ad claims that you can make thousands per week, don’t even bother looking for it – data entry jobs are not very highly paid, so beware of those which are promising you the world.
+If the ad claims that you can make thousands per week, don’t even bother looking for it – data entry jobs average about $16 an hour and you’d have to work over 40 hours a week to make even a thousand dollars.
+Beware of those promising more than what seems possible!

 Scammers will try and put up a website in an attempt to look more legit, but they won’t put a lot of time into it, so you can usually tell if the website is legit just from looking at it.